camilogarzon/publicself/Beliefs.md

 On Morality
 -----------
-* Underneath the facade, we are all lovable
+* Underneath the facade, we are all super lovable
 * Gay marriage should be legal everywhere
 * Being good is in our nature (being evil requires misinformation or partial information)
 * Abortion should be legal everywhere